etal/cnvkit/doc/nonhybrid.rst

     cnvkit.py reference *.targetcoverage.cnn *.antitargetcoverage.cnn -o ref-wgs.cnn
     cnvkit.py fix Sample.targetcoverage.cnn Sample.antitargetcoverage.cnn ref-wgs.cnn --no-edge

-To speed up WGS analyses, try any or all of the following:
+To speed up and/or improve the accuracy of WGS analyses, try any or all of the
+following:

-- Instead of analyzing the whole genome, use the "access" or "target" BED file to limit the analysis to just the genic regions.
+- Instead of analyzing the whole genome, use the "target" BED file to limit the analysis to just the genic regions.
 You can get such a BED file from the [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgTables), for example.
-- Increase the "target" average bin size to 500 or 1000 bases.
+- Increase the "target" average bin size, e.g. to at least 1000 bases for 30x coverage, or proportionally more for lower-coverage sequencing.
 - Specify a smaller p-value threshold (``segment -t``).
 For the CBS method, ``1e-6`` may work well.
+Or, try the ``haar`` segmentation method.
 - Use the ``-p/--processes`` option in the :ref:`batch`, :ref:`coverage` and
   :ref:`segment` commands to ensure all available CPUs are used.
 - Ensure you are using the most recent version of CNVkit.
 Each release includes some performance improvements.
+- Turn off the "edge" bias correction in the :ref:`reference` and :ref:`fix` commands (`--no-edge`).

 The ``batch -m wgs`` option does all of these except the first automatically.